If You Dare…

 While some attribute these five disappearances to a catamount or even a serial killer lurking on Glastenbury Mountain, no conclusive evidence exists for any of the cases.
 Eerie similarities between them continue to raise questions though, as most were last seen in the late afternoon in the final months of the year.

 Today, unexplainable phenomenon continues to be reported on Glastenbury Mountain and the structures that occupy it, including the Long Trail’s Goddard Shelter and the Glastenbury Fire Tower.
 The most popular destination, however, remains the Glastenbury ghost town on the side of the mountain.
 Unincorporated by the state of Vermont in 1937, the town once enjoyed a thriving logging and industrial industry prior to its decline.
 While many of the town’s structures have decayed, numerous foundations and other artifacts can still be found on Glastenbury Mountain.

 If you’re not a fan of the supernatural, don’t fear.
 Although there’s plenty of hauntingly good fun to be found in MVT, many also enjoy the Halloween celebrations that seem to sweep every business in town.
-Bring the kids for “Halloween on the Hill” at the Southern Vermont Arts Center, or don a costume for an evening at The Other Woman Tavern, to ring in all hallows eve without a fright.
-But if you’re feeling brave, take on MVT’s most haunted history this October.
+Bring the kids for “Halloween on the Hill” at the Southern Vermont Arts Center, or if you’re feeling brave, take on MVT’s most haunted history this October.